Informative articles about Vietnam visa and travelling

 To visit Hanoi, is to see true Vietnam with rich culture and long history.
 Let us guide you what are places to visit in your first time Hanoi visit

 Hanoi is the capital of Vietnam with so many hightlights that tourists are lured by its own natural beauty with normal life of Hanoian.
-Here are the top 10 tourist attractions in Hanoi you should not miss.
+For the first time in Hanoi, here are the 10 must-see places that you cannot miss.

-Hoan Kiem Lake or the lake of returned sword marks the historical center of ancient Hanoi.
+Hoan Kiem Lake means the lake of returned sword and it has become the cultural symbol, as well as the historical center of Hanoi.
 It is attractive to tourists by its legend and the Ngoc Son temple in the middle of the Jade Island leading through the red-painted Morning Sunlight Bridge.
 Nowadays, it is the first place that every tourists should come first when coming to Hanoi.

 The Old Quarter is the combination of the old and new as ancient narrow streets snake between old brick buildings.
 There are many motorbikes and street vendors walking along Hanoi streets, selling fresh fruits and gifts of Hanoi.
 Walking along streets here to enjoy Hanoi streetfood and experience the lifestyle of people living here.